andyblight/lottery/README.md

 ## TODO

-Use each generator to create one line.
+Create several different ticket generation methods to evaluate using the scores.
+Each line generator creates one line that is addd to a ticket.
 Things to try:

 * Look at short term (less than n) results to pick up "hot" numbers.
 * Look at longer term (more than n) results for numbers that haven't  come up in a long time.
 * Look at winning results and look for patterns in previous draws.

-Create several different ticket generation methods to evaluate using the scores.

 Create more analysis tools to improve ticket generation.